mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/api/predictor.md

 ## Time Series keywords

 To train a timeseries model, MindsDB provides additional keywords.

 * `ORDER BY` -  keyword is used as the column that defines the time series order by, these can be a date, or anything that defines the sequence of events to order the data by descending (DESC) or ascending (ASC) order.
-The default order will always be `ASC`
+(The default order will always be `ASC`).

 * `WINDOW` - keyword specifies the number of rows to "look back" into when making a prediction after the rows are ordered by the order_by column and split into groups.
 This could be used to specify something like "Always use the previous 10 rows".

 * `HORIZON` - (OPTIONAL, default value is 1) keyword specifies the number of future predictions.

 * `GROUP BY` - (OPTIONAL) keyword is used to group the rows that make a partition, for example, if you want to forecast inventory for all items in a store, you can partition the data by product_id, meaning that each product_id has its own time series.

 ```sql